More people in the world die from suicide than by war and murder combined.

 That is a chilling fact to behold.

-When I was diagnosed with epilepsy just over seven years ago, an unsettling sea of emotions whirled about within me.
+When I was diagnosed with epilepsy almost nine years ago, an unsettling sea of emotions whirled about within me.
 As if I were experiencing the five stages of grief.
 Denial, anger, bargaining, depression and eventually acceptance.

 However, even though I had accepted the fact that I had this neurological condition, it didn’t fully eliminate all of the feelings as years went by.
 I’m human.
 I’m not super human.
 Though I wish that I were.
 I experienced battles with anger, depression, frustration, seclusion, and yes even thoughts of ending my life.
 My inner-voice saying, “I don’t want to burden my family, my husband with my condition.”

 The side effects of my epilepsy medications didn’t help in these areas, as many epilepsy medication side effects will tell you that there are risks of changes in mood and behavior, suicidal thoughts, and depression.

 Many believe that others’ lives, their own lives, would be better off without them being alive.
 That the problem will be immediately solved.
 This is the greatest grandest lie to become tangled into.
 As if trapped in a spiders web.